Prosecutors ask judge to issue protective order after Trump post appearing to promise revenge - The Boston Globe

 Smith has said prosecutors will seek a “speedy trial" against Trump in the election case.
 Judge Chutkan has ordered the government to file a brief by Thursday proposing a trial date.
 The first court hearing in front of Chutkan is scheduled for Aug.
 28.

-Trump is already scheduled to stand trial in March in the New York case stemming from hush-money payments made during the 2016 campaign and in May in the federal case in Florida stemming from classified documents found at his Mar-a-Lago estate.
+Trump is already scheduled to stand trial in March in the New York case stemming from hush-money payments made during the 2016 campaign and in May in the classified documents case.

+Richer reported from Boston.
+Associated Press writer Meg Kinnard in Columbia, South Carolina contributed to this report.